tonyedwardspz/tonyedwardspz/blog/_posts/2024/october/2024-10-18-MAUI-load-configuration-data-from-json.md

 - Included the helper class created earlier
 - Created a variable of type Config to hold our configuration data in
 - Called our helper method to load the data
-- Passed this into the `SyncFusionLicenceProvider` to register our licence
+- Passed this into the `SyncfusionLicenceProvider` to register our licence

-If you're using this to allow you to work with the SyncFusion Controls Library, be sure to include the licensing package in your `.csproj` file.
+If you're using this to allow you to work with the Syncfusion Controls Library, be sure to include the licensing package in your `.csproj` file.

 ```xaml
 <PackageReference Include="Syncfusion.Licensing" Version="27.1.53" />